 - Microsoft PowerPointHow to Tell Effective Visual Stories in Your PowerPoint PresentationsAndrew Childress

-That's part of the reason you don't always need to create your slides at the outline stage.
+That's part of the reason you don't always need to create your slides at the outline stage of presentation planning.
 Instead, update that initial outline based on what your ACTUAL presentation will be.
 Then it's time for slide preparation (PPT templates, as you'll see, will be a big asset for the next stage).

 7. Design Your Presentation Slides

 Wondering how to prepare your presentation with minimum hassle?
 Use a premium presentation template from Envato Elements to get a harmonious design.
 This means you can focus on your content, rather than worrying about needing graphic design skills.
 Remember, you can download unlimited PowerPoint presentation templates from Envato Elements, all for one low price.